vonahisec/leprechaun/README.md

 gem install 'getopt'
 ```

+Lastly, make sure you have Graphviz installed.
+You can install that with the following command:

+`apt install graphviz -y`

 ### Tool help menu

 If you run the script without any arguments, you'll see the following help menu: